-Carmen Richardson has been working in the helping field for over 25 years.
-She has a full time private practice for the past 20 years in Calgary with a specialization in the assessment and treatment of child sexual abuse.
+Carmen Richardson has been working in the helping field for over 30 years.
+She has a full time private practice for the past 23 years in Calgary with a specialization in the assessment and treatment of child sexual abuse.
+Currently her focus is a more generalist practice with children, adolescents and adults.

-Carmen is the founder and director of Prairie Institute of Expressive Arts Therapy offering training for therapists and facilitators/educators in expressive arts since 2007 in both Canada and the US.
+Carmen is the founder and director of Prairie Institute of Expressive Arts Therapy offering training for therapists and facilitators/educators in expressive arts since 2007 across Canada, the US and abroad.

 Dara Dines BBA REACE(Registered Expressive Arts Consultant/Educator), has a degree in Business & Fine Arts from Concordia University and a Certificate in Expressive Arts Therapy from PIEAT.